 An appeal may require proof that treatment qualifies for coverage under the benefits and rules of a specific plan.
 Analysis of specific plan language will be needed.
-In other appeals, the issue is whether a given treatment is necessary in the specific medical situation and whether it has been proven scientifically to work.
+In other appeals, the issue is whether a given treatment is necessary for the specific medical situation and whether it has been proven scientifically to work.
 Prevailing in such an appeal requires detailed research of medical evidence, including studies that show the effectiveness of the same treatment in similar cases.

 Pursuing Claims with Experienced Attorneys

 Improper denial of claims can cause real harm to consumers.
 For example, one recent study found that insurance denials have resulted in cancer patients with moderate to severe pain being denied medications they need, leading to both severe physical pain and emotional stress for patients and their loved ones.
 Many claims are wrongly denied, research has shown, and denials often are overturned upon appeal.